zhijunchen-ai/zhijunchen-ai.github.io/_pages/about.md

 <div style="margin-bottom: 5px;"><strong>News:</strong></div>

 - **[2025-12]** New arXiv preprint "Scoring, Reasoning, and Selecting the Best!
 Ensembling Large Language Models via a Peer-Review Process", introduces an unsupervised method to ensemble multiple LLM outputs.
 See [Project](https://zeyuji.github.io/LLM-PeerReview/).
+- **[2025-12]** Grateful for the community's interest in our survey "Harnessing Multiple Large Language Models: A Survey on LLM Ensemble", which has reached 50+ citations and 180+ github stars.

 </div>